-If you are planning to purchase a mobile home and you are worried about your poor credit history, you are in luck because there are mobile home loans for bad credit.
+If you are planning to purchase a mobile or manufactured home and you are worried about your poor credit history, you are in luck because there are mobile home loans for bad credit.
 These are actually sub-prime loans that are given by some lenders to people who have a history of a foreclosure, bankruptcy, loan defaults, or late payments.

 But you MUST have sufficient equity of at least 40-60% in order for these lenders to even consider extending a mortgage to you.
 In addition, the home you are purchasing or refinancing must be on a permanent foundation where you actually own the land and not in a mobile home park where you just rent the space.

 These are the type of mortgages that we specialize in.
 The downside for this type of loan is the relatively much higher interest rates that the banks or private hard money lenders will charge because of the higher risk that they are undertaking.

-There might only be a few lending institutions or private investors who are willing to offer this type of loan, especially during a state of economic crisis.
-Beware of white knights and too good to be true offers that may be a scam.
+However, please beware of white knights and too good to be true offers that may be a scam.
 There are a lot of foreclosure and mortgage scams happening all across America right now.
 Don’t become their next victim!

 The common rule that lenders follow is to provide a mobile home loan only to people who have at least a credit score of 620.
 Thus, it would be a good idea to personally check on your credit score by buying a copy of your credit report from one of the Big Three credit bureaus, namely, Transunion, Equifax, and Experian.